Southfist/Southfist/README.md

 ### Hi there 👋
+I am a complete and utter Noob!
+I have no idea what I am doing.
+I just wanted to learn how to use ce2utils.
+Hopefully I can find a starting point.

 <!--
 **Southfist/Southfist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.